partiql/partiql-lang-kotlin/docs/tutorial/tutorial.md

   ---- -------------- ---------
   4    Susan Smith    Dev Mgr

+>
+> **INFO**
+>
+> For convenience we have provided the file `tutorial-all-data.env`
+> in the folder `Tutorial/code/`.
+You will also find separate `.env`
+> files in the same folder
+> for each query in the tutorial.
+>
+> For example, running
+>
+> ```
+> ./bin/partiql  -e Tutorial/code/tutorial-all-data.env
+> ```
+>
+> will load all the data used in the tutorial in the REPL.
+This will
+> allow you to copy-paste queries from the tutorial into the REPL and try
+> them out.
+>

 ## PartiQL data model: Abstraction of many underlying data storage formats

-PartiQL implementations operate not just on SQL tables but also on data that may have nesting, union types, different attributes across different tuples and many other features that we often find in today's nested and/or semi-structured formats, like JSON, Parquet, etc.
+PartiQL operate not just on SQL tables but also on data that may have nesting, union types, different attributes across different tuples, and many other features that we often find in today's nested and/or semi-structured formats, like JSON, Ion, Parquet, etc.

 To capture this generality, PartiQL is based on a logical type system: the *PartiQL data model*.
 Each PartiQL implementation maps data formats,